Overview of UCA’s BA in Creative Writing

 Upper-level courses are capped at 15 students, allowing students to enjoy close attention from an accomplished faculty in an active literary environment.
 Students can work on the award-winning Vortex undergraduate literary magazine, join writing-focused clubs, and take part in craft-based and career-oriented workshops offered by the department-supported University Writing Center.

 Creative writing students are introduced to working writers through the College of Fine Arts and Communication’s Artist-in-Residence Program, the department’s annual ArkaText Literary Festival, the city of Conway’s ArtsFest, and Little Rock’s Arkansas Literary Festival.
-This progressive and vibrant arts climate is enhanced by literary events regularly sponsored by the department’s acclaimed Toad Suck Review, UCA-supported Oxford American magazine, and Hendrix College’s Murphy Foundation.
+This progressive and vibrant arts climate is enhanced by literary events regularly sponsored by Vortex, by UCA-supported Oxford American magazine, and by Hendrix College’s Murphy Foundation.

 Undergraduates in creative writing learn about the process of submitting for publication, and many publish original works while still in the program.
 Topics courses are dual-listed with courses in the Arkansas Writers MFA Workshop, allowing for a close interaction with an ambitious set of graduate students.
 Internships, individualized mentoring, and specialized courses in pedagogy and craft help prepare students for career opportunities in creative fields.
 UCA’s creative writing major also prepares graduates to pursue MA and MFA degrees in creative writing and other closely related studies in the arts and humanities.